jamesericdavidson/jamesdavidson.xyz/content/software-projects.md

 # Introduction {#introduction}

-This is a portfolio of my noteworthy software projects, in chronological order.
+This is a portfolio of [my software projects](https://gitlab.com/jamesericdavidson), presented in chronological order.

+I provide comments on:

+- What the project accomplishes
+- When it was written
+- How it functions
-I provide comments on what the project is, when it was written, how and why it uses certain logic.
+- And why it uses certain logic

-All of the projects below are [available on GitLab](https://gitlab.com/jamesericdavidson).

-I'm making more of my projects public.
-Stay tuned!
+Not all of my projects are public yet, or discussed on this page.
+So stay tuned for more!

 # Map Symbols (2016) {#map-symbols}